secureauth3/web3-cloud/README.md

 # Web3 Cloud

-Web3-Cloud is a Web3 Ethereum-compatible authenticator.
+Simple Sign-up, Sign In Ethereum account authenticator.
+Power by Sign-In with Ethereum.

-Web3-Cloud is a system designed to create simple secure User Sign-up, Sign In, and access control.
+Web3-Cloud is a React compoent library designed to create simple secure User Sign-up, Sign In.
 Letting a user’s Ethereum wallet become an extension of their digital identity without the need for legacy password ownership models.
-We want to server as bridge between web2 and web3, allowing developers to leverage blockchain technology while also benefiting from high-speed efficiency and cost reduction of cloud infrastructure.

 ---

 ## Device support